2025-26 Student & Parent Handbook

 Students who are currently enrolled at TPS must complete the following process, by the deadlines provided by the school, in order to secure their spot for the upcoming school year.

-• Complete and submit the online Letter of Intent.
+- Complete and submit the online Letter of Intent stating that you are returning.

-• Complete the online portion of re-registration in the Aeries Parent Portal.
+- Complete the online portion of re-registration in the Aeries Parent Portal by the stated deadline.

-• Submit the required documents listed within the Aeries Parent Portal.
+- Submit the required documents listed within the Aeries Parent Portal by the stated deadline.

 Important Notice Regarding Records Requests from other Schools/Districts: If TPS receives a records request from another school or district, that document is considered an official notification that your child will NOT be returning to TPS and the records request will supersede the response on your Letter of Intent and completion of the re-registration process.